erszcz/msc-thesis/dfly-multiboot.md

 The `.interp` section is the first in the kernel image.
-Placing the `.mbheader` section after the null-terminated string in the `.interp` section causes no issues with accessing the interpreter path (if it ever was necessary) while still leading to placement of the Multiboot header in the first 8KiB of the kernel binary:
+Placing the `.mbheader` section after the null-terminated string in the `.interp` section causes no issues with accessing the interpreter path (if it is ever necessary) while still leading to placement of the Multiboot header in the first 8KiB of the kernel binary:

 ```diff